YannGarcia/repo/dev/g++/projects/embedded/logger/README.md

 * Date/Time stamped output
 * File output
 * A logger factory provides a unique access to the 'named' logger instances

+##Documentation
+In a terminal, execute the command make gendoc to generate the documentation

 ##Usage
 The logger framework is quite simple to use and very intuitive.